lojikil/lojic/README.md

 - spaces, not tabs
 - no names in forward declarations
 - typedef & name structs
+- do not use `name_t` ala POSIX
+- capitalize structure names
 - return type on its own line in function definitions
 - use of `void` parameter lists when no values are needed
 - no space between casts `(AST *)hmalloc(sizeof(AST))`
 - use `sizeof(foo)` not `sizeof foo`
+- only use `/* ... */` for comments, `// ...` is for killing code
+- avoid macros, and esp. avoid macros with large chunks of code in them
+- variables should be declared at the top of their scope wherever possible
+- always indent blocks, including switch statements
+- return early on failure